 The phone has an 18MP primary camera with a 5MP wide-angle lens and offers a 5000mAh battery — just like the A32 5G — and you get 15W fast charging as default.
 It has 3GB of RAM and 32GB of storage along with a microSD slot and runs One UI 2.5 based on Android 10 out of the box.
 It isn't the most exciting device in the Galaxy A portfolio, but if you're interested in an entry-level device and want one that will get regular software updates, the A12 is a great choice.

-There are a lot of exciting models to choose from in Samsung's 2021 Galaxy A portfolio.
-For my money, I would go with the Galaxy A52 5G.
-It has a sublime 120Hz AMOLED screen, powerful hardware with 5G connectivity, microSD slot, standout cameras, and stellar battery life with 25W fast charging.
-You also get IP67 dust and water resistance, monthly updates, and three guaranteed Android version updates.
+There are a lot of exciting models to choose from in Samsung's Galaxy A portfolio.
+For my money, I would go with the Galaxy A53 5G.
+It has a sublime 120Hz AMOLED screen, powerful hardware with 5G connectivity, microSD slot, standout cameras, and large 500mAh battery with 25W fast charging.
+You also get IP67 dust and water resistance, monthly updates, and four guaranteed Android version updates.

-While the Galaxy A72 doesn't offer a lot of changes from its predecessor, it is a reliable choice if you want a large screen and at least two-day battery life.
-And if you are looking for an entry-level device, the Galaxy A12 has the essentials covered.
-It doesn't have the best hardware, but you get all the standard software features in One UI, and the device works on all U.S. carriers.
+And although the Galaxy A72 doesn't offer a lot of changes from its predecessor, it is a reliable choice if you want a large screen and at least two-day battery life.